 Steven uses he/him pronouns and has worked in various fields prior to counselling ranging from working with children/youth and their families who are living with a chronic or life-threatening illness, directly with the 2SLGBTQIA+ community, and the not-for-profit sector.

 My approach to counselling is first and foremost directed at providing a comfortable, welcoming, non-judgemental space.
 I meet you where you are at and go from there.

-I have training in Trans* and non-binary health and work under the WPATH Standards of Care version 7 to provide letters of support for gender affirming surgeries and hormone affirming therapy.
+I am a Professional Member of the Canadian Association for Transgender Health (CPATH) and am WPATH trained in trans and gender non-conforming health.
+As such, I work under the WPATH Standards of Care version 7 to provide letters of support for gender affirming surgeries and hormone affirming therapy.

 "The pain you feel today is the strength you feel tomorrow.
 For every challenge encountered, there is opportunity for growth."

 Please reach out if you have any questions or to discuss your goals of counselling.